|

 Appliance options for kitchen

-homes may be purchased at the door or by contacting the Greensboro Homebuilders
+for all 14 entered homes may be purchased at the door or by contacting

-Association or Brickwood Builders.
-Proceeds from the event are used to
+the Greensboro Homebuilders Association or Brickwood Builders.
+Proceeds

 from the event are used to offset product and material costs of the Remodeler’s